 These thick, chewy, and super fudgy salted brownie crinkle cookies are the absolute best.
-They're made with melted chocolate, cocoa powder, and chocolate chips and have beautiful, glossy crackly tops.
-They combine the most delicious parts of a brownie and a cookie and are also gluten free.
+They're made with melted chocolate, cocoa powder, and chocolate chips and have beautiful, glossy crinkled tops.
+They combine the most delicious parts of a brownie and a cookie, require no chill time, and are gluten free.

 Why This Recipe Works

 - Homemade, fudgy cookies- These cookies are thick, chewy, and super fudgy just like a brownie.
-They're completely homemade and made without boxed brownie mix!
+They're homemade, made without boxed brownie mix, and topped with flaky salt instead of traditional powdered sugar.

 - Super chocolatey- They are made with melted bittersweet chocolate, dutch processed cocoa powder, and semi sweet chocolate chips.